ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ## 2. Install the HEAL Data Utilities

-Now that you’ve created and activated your virtual environment, you can install the HEAL Data Utilities.
+Now that you’ve created and activated your virtual environment and saved your study’s data dictionary into the `my_project/input/` folder in the virtual environment, you’re ready to install the HEAL Data Utilities in the virtual environment.

 `pip install healdata-utils`